3ds Max Guidelines

 UV Guidelines

-Existing UVs can be preserved by DCC Importer, as long as the material ingredients do not require texture baking.
+DCC Importer will always attempt to preserve the existing UVs if possible, as long as the material ingredients do not require texture baking.

 VRayMtl examples of increasing material complexity